movementlabsxyz/MIP/MD/md-16/README.md

 As an example of runes being very much well and alive, [Pups token recently announced](https://x.com/PupsToken/status/1832831489840443579) migrating their Solana and Bitcoin (BRC-20) assets to runs.

 **Guidance and suggestions**:
-- Etch MOVE rune on Bitcoin testnet
+- etch MOVE rune on Bitcoin testnet
 - add capability for the Movement atomic bridge to swap MOVE on Bitcoin for MOVE on Movement

 ## Errata